 The book highlights a number of defining events throughout the two Obama terms; ranging from the turmoil of the Great Recession to the assassination of Osama bin Laden.
 One event in particular overlapped both terms and proved an immense quandary domestically and abroad: The Arab Spring.
 With tens of millions of lives at stake, Obama sided with the people, but was curtailed in his response by both internal pressure and a House minority.
 Many events tied to the Arab Spring, however, each required a speech, and whilst the words sometimes mattered little in the US, they ultimately had a massive, and often lasting, impact on everyone else.
 This, Rhodes argues, underscores the true importance of words: They can inspire and energise; recognise injustices and give hope.
 And sometimes, regrettably, words are all you can give.

-Obama’s second term followed a bitter election against Mitt Romney during which the world witnessed the first real taste of the propaganda network that is Fox News.
+Obama’s second term followed a bitter election against Mitt Romney during which the world witnessed the first real taste of the propaganda machine that is Fox News.
 The beginning of the second term also concluded the journey from idealism to realism: Rhodes notes how many policies appeared to have lost the edge they once had; how fellow staffers were lacking the drive they once had.
 Paradoxically, as realism entered the White House, conspiracy theories flourished in public.
 Fuelled in large part by social media, conspiracy theories eventually entered the GOP-controlled Senate and House.
 A development which perhaps kick-started what ultimately ended in a deadlocked legislative process and a hamstrung president.
 Despite these and many other challenges, Rhodes reminiscences on the good that the Administration accomplished.
 It was not perfect, nor was all the work finished, but they, in his eyes, got far nonetheless.
 480 pages.

 Seven Brief Lessons on Physics is the second book by Carlo Revelli I read in 2019.
 While I prefer The Order of Time, this ultimately does serve as a brief and accessible book which introduces the reader to seven key components of modern day physics.
 Arguably, this is hardly the book to read if you wish to actually learn about modern physics, but its engaging—almost joyful—storytelling should prompt anyone unfamiliar, yet marginally inspired, to seek more knowledge about physics… which I suppose is exactly what Revelli hoped to accomplish.
 As such, if you have not dabbed in physics before, this is definitely a good place to start.
 And, trust me, it is more interesting than it might sound!
 81 pages.